 Libarium is my favorite place in town for pre-dinner drinks.
 The sunset views from the terrace are simply stunning.
 Antico Caffé is an all day kind of coffee shop and also good for quick meals.
 It’s one of the most historic coffee shopps in town.
 De Candia makes good cocktails and serves good craft beers.
 Caffé dell’Elfo is in a great location, right by Largo Carlo Felice which is a main local hang out.

-Soon I will be writing a complete guide to Sardinian food and one on the best restaurants and bars in Cagliari.
+Soon I will be writing a complete guide to the best restaurants and bars in Cagliari.

 How to get to Cagliari, Sardinia

 Cagliari is well connected to the rest of Italy via ferry, with rides from and to Civitavecchia, Naples and Palermo (all of them take around 13 hours), and it is also a cruise port so the best cruise companies all get here.

 However, the best, cheapest and quickest way to travel to Cagliari is by plane.
 There are regular and budget airlines flights to Cagliari from various locations in Italy and Europe.